davidsalatic/FridG/README.md

 # FridG
  An android app, built for generating and saving recipes using ingredients from your fridge, as well as creating own recipes.<br />
-The app was build based on the Spoonacular API.
+The app was built based on the Spoonacular API for educational purposes only (learning Android development).
 <br />
 <br />
 Demo: